Mark Seay: San Francisco 49ers

 In 1992, with Bruce Allen (George Allen's son) as his agent, he was signed as an undrafted free agent by the San Francisco 49ers, after accepting a similar liability waiver as he did in college.
 He would make the team's practice squad, before being released in 1993 at the end of training camp.

 San Diego Chargers

 In 1993, the San Diego Chargers claimed him off waivers and kept him inactive for all but one regular season game.
-In the 1994, he became a favorite target of quarterback Stan Humphries as a slot receiver, tying the team lead in receptions with Ronnie Harmon and helping the Chargers reach Super Bowl XXIX against the San Francisco 49ers, after catching a game-winning touchdown pass in a playoff game against the Miami Dolphins.
+In the 1994 NFL season, he became a favorite target of quarterback Stan Humphries as a slot receiver, tying the team lead in receptions with Ronnie Harmon and helping the Chargers reach Super Bowl XXIX against the San Francisco 49ers, after catching a game-winning touchdown pass in a playoff game against the Miami Dolphins.
 In Super Bowl XXIX, Seay was on the receiving end of the first successful two-point conversion in Super Bowl history, via a Stan Humphries pass.
 (The rule was adopted by the NFL at the start of the 1994 season.)